 In fact, good digestion is the paramount factor that determines the doshic balance.
-So, it is incredibly important to make sure that you give right food and proportion at the right time to your dog, to keep the doshas in balance.
+So, it is incredibly important to make sure that you give the right food and proportion at the right time to your dog, to keep the doshas in balance.

 What diet to give to dogs according to dosha?

-Before we can discuss the diet, you need to consider the size of your dog, its breed, activeness and other vital characteristics.
+Before we can discuss the diet, you need to consider the size of your dog, its breed, activeness, and other vital characteristics.
 As mentioned in our previous article, you need to figure out your pet dog’s body type as per dosha, and then follow our specific food suggestions.
-We have classified the food suggestions based on the top three dosha-based dog body types i.e., Vata, Pitta and Kapha.
+We have classified the food suggestions based on the top three dosha-based dog body types i.e., Vata, Pitta, and Kapha.

 1. Diet suggestion for a dog with Vata constitution

-You can blanch carrots and mix them with soft boiled rice.
+You can blanch carrots and mix them with soft-boiled rice.
 Make a puree out of seasonal vegetables or give it to them in mashed form.
 Warm “khichri” made with mung dal and boiled veggies is another good option.

 It is important to avoid ghee while making Khichri or any other combination of dish for your Vata dog – you can use fish oil for cooking though.

-Spices such as black pepper, cumin and hing can be used while cooking for a dog having a hard time digesting food.
+Spices such as black pepper, cumin, and hing can be used while cooking for a dog having a hard time digesting food.

 2. Diet suggestion for a dog with Pitta constitution

 The dogs with Pitta composition tend to be warmer as compared to Vata dogs.
-The foods that tend to be warm for the stomach needs to be avoided.
-You can give them stomach cooling foods such as apples (without seeds), bananas, yoghurt (plain), cucumber, etc.
+The foods that tend to be warm for the stomach need to be avoided.
+You can give them stomach-cooling foods such as apples (without seeds), bananas, yogurt (plain), cucumber, etc.

-In vegetables, freshly pureed seasonal vegetables like leafy greens are good for them all year around.
+In vegetables, freshly pureed seasonal vegetables like leafy greens are good for them all year round.
 Their appetite grows with age, so make sure that they don’t overeat.

 3. Diet suggestion for a dog with Kapha constitution

-These dogs tend be on the heavier side and become overweight if their diet is not kept in check.
+These dogs tend to be on the heavier side and become overweight if their diet is not kept in check.
 So, avoid foods containing fats, grains, starch, and sugar.

 A wholesome seasonal vegetable diet is good for them.
 These dogs can handle raw food so you don’t have to worry about cooking the veggies or meat.
 However, make sure that the raw food is properly washed before giving it to them.

-Looking for more Ayurveda related articles for your pet dog?
+Looking for more Ayurveda-related articles for your pet dog?
 Subscribe to our newsletter for daily updates.